-Biological classification is a scientific procedure for classifying organisms in a series of groups and sub-groups based on their similarities and dissimilarities.
-The main aim of biological classification is to place the vast number of animals and plants into categories that can be easily named and recalled without ambiguity.
-Thus, in class 11, students study this topic in chapter 2 biology textbook.
+Biological classification is a scientific procedure for classifying organisms into a series of groups and sub-groups based on their similarities and dissimilarities.
+The main aim of biological classification is to place a vast number of animals and plants into categories that can be easily named and recalled without ambiguity.
+Thus, in class 11, students study this topic in chapter 2 of the biology textbook.
 Here they will learn about topics like Kingdoms Monera, Protista and fungi from Whittaker’s System of Classification.

 |Kingdoms Monera, Protista and Fungi|

 |Five Kingdoms Classification|

 In addition to this, students can also get biology class 11 CBSE sample papers, previous year question papers and mock tests to prepare for the main exam.
 Check them out below:

 |CBSE Sample Paper for Class 11 Biology|